 - Persons who live in a state where state laws prohibit such possession.

 Prison Sentences for Explosives Charges

 Explosives are highly regulated, so violations of the law can lead to extensive jail time for individuals.
 Some prison sentences include:

 If you’re caught with explosives without having a license for them, make no mistake: you could face serious consequences.
 You need a smart, diligent Ohio federal weapons lawyer on your side who can answer all your questions and make sure you receive a fair trial.
-Call the Columbus criminal defense attorneys at Luftman, Heck and Associates at today to set up a free consultation on your case.
+Call the Columbus criminal defense attorneys at Luftman, Heck and Associates at (614) 500-3836 today to set up a free consultation on your case.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal crime lawyer Chase Mallory today for a free consultation.
-To contact him or another criminal defense attorney, call us at or email us via firstname.lastname@example.org.
+Call an Ohio federal crime lawyer today for a free consultation.
+To contact a criminal defense attorney, call us at (614) 500-3836 or email us via firstname.lastname@example.org.